Trans-Canada Air Lines Flight 831: Emergency response

 The site of the crash was a flat field away from houses in the town of 12,000 people.
 The main sections of the wreckage lay about halfway between Highway 11, now Quebec Route 117, and the Laurentian Autoroute (Quebec Highway 15).
 Rescue parties were hampered by deep mud around the wreckage, and by a fuel-fed fire that lasted for hours despite heavy rain.

 Investigation

-The investigation was complicated by the severe damage to the plane and the fact that it did not have cockpit voice recorders or flight data recorders, as they were not required in Canada at the time.
+The investigation was complicated by the severe damage to the plane and the fact that the plane did not have cockpit voice recorders or flight data recorders, which were not required in Canada at the time.
 Although the official report released in 1965 could not determine the cause of the accident, it pointed to problems in the jet's pitch trim system (the device that maintains a set nose-up or nose-down attitude) as a possibility, as a pitch trim problem caused the similar crash of Eastern Air Lines Flight 304, another DC-8, three months after the crash of Flight 831.
 Other suggested possible causes that could not be ruled out included icing of the pitot system and failure of the vertical gyro.